Maximize the upside during your upgrade

-Unfortunately, upgrades can also be difficult without the appropriate preparation.
-To make sure your organization gets to most out of its next upgrade and avoids potential pitfalls, keep in mind these seven things:
+To ensure your organization gets the most out of its next upgrade and avoids potential pitfalls, keep in mind these seven things:

-1. Communicate, communicate, communicate: A smooth upgrade begins when everyone is on the same page.
-Both business and technical stakeholders can provide valuable insight as well as guidance and assistance with the upgrade process.
+- Communicate, communicate, communicate: A smooth upgrade begins when everyone is on the same page.
+Both business and technical stakeholders can provide valuable insight, guidance and assistance regarding the upgrade process.

-3. Choose your upgrade path: There are two ways to upgrade your solution.
-The traditional way is faster but carries more risk.
-This method carries more risk because of the all-at-once approach.
+- Choose your upgrade path: There are two ways to upgrade your solution: the traditional method or the incremental parallel upgrade.
+The traditional method, because it is an all-at-once approach, is faster but carries more risk.
 If the solution is up and running afterward, you’re up and running.
 If there’s an issue, it could create downtime until the issue is resolved.

 The incremental parallel upgrade is slower, but it provides less risk and greater flexibility.
-You’re replacing the solution in a phased approach and reducing the number of potential issues and their scope.
+You replace the solution in a phased approach and reduce the number of potential issues and their scope.
 It also allows for both incremental end-user training and step-by-step switching from the old release to new.

-4. Know your slow time: Regardless of the upgrade option you choose, schedule your upgrade during your organization’s slow time.
-Whenever it is, you lower your risk by upgrading during a time when the organization is least reliant on the software you are upgrading.
+- Know your slow time: Regardless of which upgrade option you choose, schedule your upgrade during your organization’s slow time.
+Decrease your risk by upgrading during a time when your organization is least reliant upon the software you are upgrading.

-5. Don’t forget third-party integrations: If your solution integrates with third-party software, make sure you find out if there are plans to upgrade them to newer versions as well.
+- Don’t forget third-party integrations: If your solution integrates with third-party software, make sure to find out whether there are plans to upgrade those platforms to newer versions as well.
 If so, make sure your upgraded solution is compatible with those newer third-party versions.

-7. Lean on your support structure: Take some time to understand how your software vendor will help you through the upgrade.
-From documentation that walks you through the process step-by-step to expert advice, your vendor should be at your side during any upgrade process.
+- Lean on your support structure: Take some time to understand how your software vendor will help you through the upgrade.
+From step-by-step documentation to expert advice, your vendor should be at your side during any upgrade process.